deepak-appinventiv/checkpoint_doc/docs/quivio/components/customVideo.md

 # CustomVideo

-The `CustomVideo` component is a wrapper around `react-native-video` that provides a customizable video player for React Native applications.
+The `CustomVideo` component is a wrapper around `react-native-video` that provides a customizable video player for applications.
 It offers flexible control options, custom styling, and loader functionality while maintaining a simple API.

 ## Usage